codatio/codat-docs/docs/sync-for-expenses/sync-process/sync-process-explained.md

 ### [Create expense-transactions datasets](expense-transactions)

-After the company has categorised their expenses using the mapping options, you can post the reconciliations to **POST** `/companies/{companyId}/expense-reconciliations` - in the response you will receive a `datasetId`.
+After the company has categorized their expenses using the mapping options, you can post the reconciliations to **POST** `/companies/{companyId}/expense-reconciliations` - in the response you will receive a `datasetId`.

 ### [Initiate Sync](syncing-expenses)